JulzCryptoMyriad/JulzUserWebPage/README.md

 * Front end:   ```npm start```
 * Back End: ```nodemon server/server.js```
 Make sure to run a local fork of mainnet to ensure all external contracts will be found.
 You can do so with `npx hardhat node --fork url`

+--TODO delete top folder so project is just the webdapp folder